How To Post To Facebook From WordPress Automatically

 Luckily there is no limit for adding accounts.
 You can add as many accounts as you want.

 Next, you will see two methods to add your account.

 We recommend the App method for adding a Facebook account.
 It is easier and more relevant.
-You need only four clicks to add your account.
+You need only three clicks to add your account.

 Facebook allows users to share on their groups and pages using a Facebook API.

 If you say that I want to share my posts using my account API, you can add your API to the plugin as well.